 - a.
 The golf course shall be set up at the discretion of the Tournament Committee.
 They are encouraged to provide appropriate teeing ground locations, using existing tee locations where possible, to challenge the players on the course as it was designed to be played, with some consideration for the following: - b.
 Avoid carry of greater than 140 meters (150 yards) over hazards or other obstacles. - c.
 Holes can be played from existing tee locations that do not exceed following measurements: - Par 3: 165 meters (175 yards) - Par 4: 372 meters (400 yards) - Par 5: 490 meters (525 yards) - d.
-The Tournament Committee should define teeing grounds for all players that fall within the distance parameters within the rules for each level.
+The Tournament Committee should define teeing grounds for female players.